Cannabis for PTSD

 Cannabis for PTSD: Does it Work?

-Post-traumatic stress disorder (PTSD) is a type of anxiety disorder that causes flashbacks, nightmares, as well as avoidance behavior.
-While there are limitations to treatment, natural alternatives have come out in recent years as potential treatment options.
-One such option is using cannabis for PTSD.
+Post-traumatic stress disorder (PTSD) is a type of anxiety disorder that causes flashbacks, nightmares, and avoidance behavior.
+While there are limitations to treatment, natural alternatives have become potential treatment options.
+With that, some are using cannabis for PTSD.

 What is Cannabis?